The Making Of A Gigolo (12) - Janet Griswold

 Desc: Erotica Sex Story: Chapter 1 - Janet put up a good front about being a confident woman, who didn't have a man in her life because she didn't need a man in her life.
 After two failed marriages, her mantra was that men were usually more trouble than they were worth.
 Her bravado convinced almost everybody that it would take a very special man to get her attention.
 But the truth was that Janet was afraid of men.
 One man, in particular, made her very nervous.
 Then, one night, that man knocked on her door.

 1974 - December

-Of course, Janet was used to that, on her birthday.
+Of course, Janet was used to birthdays like that.
 As a child, the fact that her birthday was so close to Christmas had led to the inevitable combination of both holidays, meaning she got nothing until Christmas morning.
-True, she always got a cake on Christmas day, but she had always felt a little like she had been cheated.
+True, she always got a cake on her birthday, but she had always felt a little like she had been cheated.

-A lot of Janet's life seemed to have been short changed a bit.
+A lot of Janet’s life seemed to have been short-changed a bit.
 Her first husband, Willard, had been a mean drunk, and had smacked her around when he was drinking.
-She'd taken it for a year, thinking she could change him.
-Then he'd broken two of her fingers when he bent them back, while screaming at her.
-That had been the last straw, as far as she was concerned, and she'd filed for divorce.
-That he had left without comment didn't make her feel any better.
+She’d taken it for a year, thinking she could change him.
+Then he’d broken two of her fingers when he bent them back, while screaming at her.
+That had been the last straw, and she’d filed for divorce.
+That he had left without comment didn’t make her feel any better.